-Metropolitan has agreed, in connection with the issuance of the 2022C Bonds, to provide or to cause to be provided to the Municipal Securities Rulemaking Board, through the Electronic Municipal Market Access System, certain annual financial information and operating data relating to Metropolitan and, in a timely manner, notice of certain enumerated events with respect to the 2022C Bonds.
-These covenants have been made in order to assist the Underwriters named on the cover page hereof in complying with Rule 15c2-12 adopted by the U.S. Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
+Metropolitan has agreed, in connection with the issuance of the 2022B Bonds, to provide or to cause to be provided to the Municipal Securities Rulemaking Board, through the Electronic Municipal Market Access System, certain annual financial information and operating data relating to Metropolitan and, in a timely manner, notice of certain enumerated events with respect to the 2022B Bonds.
+These covenants have been made in order to assist the Underwriters in complying with Rule 15c2-12 adopted by the U.S. Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
 See "CONTINUING DISCLOSURE" and APPENDIX G-"FORM OF CONTINUING DISCLOSURE UNDERTAKING."